paul007pl/MVP_Benchmark/README.md

 ```
 source setup.sh
 ```
-If your connection to conda and pip is unstable, it is recommended to manually follow the setup steps in setup.
+If your connection to conda and pip is unstable, it is recommended to manually follow the setup steps in `setup.sh`.

 ### MVP Dataset